docker-library/docs/silverpeas/content.md

 	    --link postgresql:database \
 	    silverpeas

 where `/etc/silverpeas/config.properties` is your own configuration file on the host.
+For security reason, we strongly recommend to set explicitly the administrator's credentials with the properties `SILVERPEAS_ADMIN_LOGIN` and `SILVERPEAS_ADMIN_PASSWORD` in the `config.properties` file.
+(Don't forget to set also the administrator email address with the property `SILVERPEAS_ADMIN_EMAIL`.)

 ## Start a Silverpeas instance with a database on the host